RishavMishraRM/Machine_Learning_Algorithms/README.md

 # Machine_Learning_Algorithms

-I have added several algorithms in this repositories using different algorithm in the machine learning techniques.
+I have added several algorithms in this repositories using different algorithm in the machine learning techniques with their mathematical expressions.

 #### 1.
 #### 2.